sanyagangwani/Learning-Management-System-Discussion-Board/README.md

-* File imports.
-    * All file imports must occur as a prompt to enter the file path.
-    * Teachers can import a file with the discussion topic to create a new discussion forum.
-    * Students can import a file with their reply to a forum to post a response.
 * Voting
     * Teachers can view a dashboard that lists the most popular replies to each forum by votes.
         * Data will appear with the student's name and vote count.